NVIDIA/DeepLearningExamples/TensorFlow/Segmentation/UNet_3D_Medical/README.md

 This repository provides a script and recipe to train the 3D-UNet model to achieve state-of-the-art accuracy.
 The content of this repository is tested and maintained by NVIDIA.
+3D-UNet model for TensorFlow1 is no longer maintained and will soon become unavailable, please consider other PyTorch or TensorFlow2 models as a substitute for your requirements.

 ## Table of Contents